Dalmatian Coast Walking & Hiking Tour

-Days 2-3 Island-hop in the sun-drenched Adriatic Hike along the Peljesac Peninsula, passing hamlets and vineyards Discover Korcula Town, one of Eastern Europe's best-preserved medieval centers - a reputed home of Marco Polo Trek to the secluded swimming oasis of Stracincica Bay Chic sunny Hvar, here we come!
+Days 2-3 Island-hop in the sun-drenched Adriatic Hike along the Peljesac Peninsula, passing hamlets and vineyards Discover Korcula Town, one of Eastern Europe's best-preserved medieval centers and the reputed home of Marco Polo Trek to the secluded swimming oasis of Stracincica Bay Chic sunny Hvar, here we come!
 During our sail, you may be inspired to jump into the refreshing waters.

-Day 4 Hike amid olive groves, undulating lavender fields and jagged cliffs with sapphire sea views A lavender cultivator shares a nip of her homemade brandy Savor homegrown vegetables and other specialties at a local home Care for a sunset stroll?
+Day 4 Hike amid olive groves, undulating lavender fields and jagged cliffs with sapphire sea views A Hvar native regales us with tales of her family's fascinating history Savor homegrown vegetables and other specialties at a local home Care for a sunset stroll?
 Head to Hvar's scenic harbor.

-Day 5 The freshest seafood and local cuisine Boat to quiet Brac Island, known since ancient times for its milky-white marble The pebble beach of Zlatni Rat (or "Golden Coast") juts dramatically into the sea Amble between water and limestone hills to ruins of a 15th-century monastery with a gorgeous perspective on the Adriatic.
+Day 5 The freshest seafood and local cuisine Boat to quiet Brac Island, known since ancient times for its milky-white marble The pebble beach of Zlatni Rat (or "Golden Coast") juts dramatically into the sea Pay a visit to the Blaca Hermitage, a 16th-century monastery and World Heritage site Amble between water and limestone hills with a gorgeous perspective on the Adriatic.

 Day 6 Explore the reborn Dalmatian Coast, gaining insight into its culture After walking to Brac's oldest town, dotted with Roman ruins, sample olive oil and dessert wine made by our friend Luca Ferry to Split, home to Diocletian's Palace.